 It also contains essential fibers for the excellent and fast digestion of foods.
 With fibers, irregular bowel movements are improved, and bowel emptying is better.

 It’s great that scallions have just small amounts of fat, just enough to help absorb other nutrients.
 Also, with zero cholesterol, all blood vessels will stay healthy and unclogged, and cardiovascular health will be perfect.

 There are also vitamins for less inflammation and health of all organs, vitamin E for prevention of cancers, promotes healthy skin and eyesight.

-The most important of all vitamins for guinea pigs is vitamin C, this vitamin is present in green onions!
-This vitamin keeps cavies free from diseases like the scurvy (this damages their fur, makes them bleed, causes loose stool, no appetite).
+The most important vitamin for guinea pigs is vitamin C; this vitamin is present in green onions!
+This vitamin keeps cavies free from diseases like scurvy (this damages their fur, makes them bleed, causes loose stool, no appetite).

 Then, there’s manganese and selenium – for protection against diseases.

 Nutrition Facts of Green Onions

 In a serving of 100 g (3 oz) green onions, there is: